-The Leader Applicant completes her application with the guidance of a Group Leader (where available) and a member of the Leader Accreditation Department (LAD).
-Leaders are accredited in accordance with LLLI policies governing accreditation practices.
-Our goal is to accredit Leaders whose knowledge and skills reflect a balance of the practical, physical, and interpersonal aspects of helping others to experience mothering through breastfeeding.
-LLLI is committed to serving everyone.
-LLLI seeks the equitable accreditation of a diverse body of Leaders.
+Leader Applicants complete their application with the guidance of a Group Leader (where available) and a member of the Leader Accreditation Department (LAD).
+Leaders are accredited in accordance with LLL policies governing accreditation practices.
+Our goal is to accredit Leaders whose knowledge and skills reflect a balance of the practical, physical, and interpersonal aspects of helping others experience “mothering through breastfeeding.”
+La Leche League (LLL) is committed to serving everyone interested in breastfeeding their baby.
+We seek the equitable accreditation of a diverse body of Leaders.

 Introduction to Application Work